 Can Cytokines Cause Insomnia?

-The mechanism is not indirect.
-TNF-α and IL-1β are classified as somnogenic cytokines — they have direct effects on hypothalamic and brainstem circuits that regulate sleep-wake transitions.
-Chronic elevation from conditions like autoimmune disease, persistent gut inflammation, or sustained psychological stress pushes these cytokines from their sleep-promoting role into a sleep-fragmenting one.
-The meta-analytic data from Irwin et al. (2016) — 72 studies, over 50,000 participants — confirms that this association is consistent across populations and study designs.
+Part of the mechanism is direct.
+TNF-α and IL-1β are classified as somnogenic cytokines — they have direct effects on local cortical networks and sleep-regulatory pathways that regulate sleep-wake transitions.
+Chronic elevation from conditions like autoimmune disease, persistent gut inflammation, or sustained psychological stress may contribute to fragmented sleep when cytokine activity remains elevated or mistimed.
+The meta-analytic data from Irwin et al. (2016) — 72 studies, over 50,000 participants — supports that this association is consistent across populations and study designs.

 What Inflammatory Markers Are Associated With Poor Sleep?

-For someone tracking the inflammation-insomnia relationship over time, hs-CRP is the single marker with the broadest evidence base.
-It is inexpensive, widely available, and has the strongest evidence showing improvement when insomnia improves (Savin et al., 2023).
+For someone tracking the inflammation-insomnia relationship over time, hs-CRP is a practical marker with a broad sleep-inflammation evidence base.
+It is inexpensive, widely available, and is among the markers that improved in CBT-I biomarker studies (Savin et al., 2023).

 Does Interleukin-6 Affect Sleep?